voucherifyio/voucherify-openapi/docs/guides/development/data-parsing.md

                 }
             },
             {
-                "object": "order_item", // The comments are the same as in the `adv-mug` item above.
+                "object": "order_item", // The comments are the same as in the "adv-mug" item above.
                 "source_id": "adv-tshirt",
                 "related_object": "product",
                 "quantity": 3,